timescale/docs/timescaledb/how-to-guides/hyperfunctions/index.md

     before you begin using it.
 *   Install the [Toolkit extension][install-toolkit] to access more hyperfunctions.
+*   Learn how to use [function pipelines][about-pipelines] to construct hyperfunction queries.
 *   Use the [approximate count distinct][hyperfunctions-approx-count-distinct]
     functions.
 *   Use the [statistical aggregate][hyperfunctions-stats-agg]